 courtesy Kinder Morgan Canada.

 The federal government has purchased the existing pipeline, along with the expansion project in May 2018 for $4.5B.
-The deal is expected to close mid to late September 2018.
-The project's cost was revised on August 7th, 2018 to $9.3B.
+The deal closed late August 2018.

 On August 30, 2018, the Federal Court of Appeal issued a decision cancelling the Order-in-Council, which had approved the Certificate of Public Convenience and Necessity (CPCN) for the Expansion Project.

 On September 26, 2018, the NEB announced it will hold a public hearing to carry out its reconsideration related to the Project.
 The Government has directed the NEB to complete the reconsideration process and issue its resulting report no later than February 22, 2019.